Sonia Orwell: Literary executor and archivist

-Other relationships
+Marriage to Michael Pitt-Rivers

 Brownell married Michael Pitt-Rivers in 1958.
+He was a practising homosexual and had earlier been convicted in a public trial.
+They were married at Kensington Registry Office on 12 August.
+A second wedding party was held in Paris in 1959.
+Afterwards, they toured South-East Asia on board SS Cambodge.
+The four-month voyage caused the couple to become more distant to each other by the time they returned to his home at Tollard Royal.
+Their union was a mariage blanc.
+Her mother, Beatrice, died at the end of December 1959.
+Brownell was deeply unhappy in her marriage and took an overdose, causing her to spend two days in Salisbury Hospital.
+She left Tollard Royal a year later and stayed with the Moynihans for two months in Provence.
+The continuation of the marriage caused her to drink heavily and take another overdose in spring 1961.
 Her marriage to Pitt-Rivers ended in divorce in 1965.
+Afterwards, Pitt-Rivers bought her a house in South Kensington.

+Other relationships

 Brownell had several godchildren and was very close to some of them.
 Her godson Tom Gross wrote in The Spectator magazine that "although Sonia had no children of her own, she became almost like a second mother to me."
 She was also close friends with many writers and artists, including Pablo Picasso, who drew a sketch in her honour, which he marked "Sonia".
 Brownell's circle of friends included J. R. Ackerley, W. H. Auden, Francis Bacon, Ivy Compton-Burnett, Michel Leiris, and Angus Wilson.
 Angus commented that she was often "bossy", "presumptuous" and "noisy", but Stephen Spender described her as a "warm-hearted, generous, spontaneous person".
 She provided financial support to Jean Rhys and, in 1975, raised more than £40,000 for Connolly's widow after he died in debt.